Equivariant automorphism group and real forms of complexity-one varieties: Finiteness of real forms

-\begin{theorem} Let $G$ be a real connected reductive group, and let $X$ be a normal $G$-variety of complexity one.
+\begin{theorem} Let $G$ be a real connected reductive group, and let $X$ be a $G$-variety of complexity one.
 Assume that the group sheaf $\underline{\Aut}^G(X)$ is representable—for instance, if one of the conditions \emph{(a)}-\emph{(b)}-\emph{(c)} from Theorem~\ref{main th D} holds.
-Assume furthermore that the $(K(\C)\rtimes \Gamma)$-module $\Lambda(\C)$ is a permutation module.
 Then $X$ admits only finitely many $(\mathbb{R}, G)$-forms. \end{theorem}